neondatabase/autoscaling/ARCHITECTURE.md

 * `vm_image/` — collection of things for building the VM image, notably:
     * `vm_image/build.sh` — script to build the VM image
     * `vm_image/clean.sh` — script to clean up files cached for `build.sh` runs
-    * `vm_image/start-local-registry.sh` — launches a docker registry at `localhost:5001`, which
-      is used by everything else we build ourselves here.
     * Refer to [`vm_image/README.md`](./vm_image) for more information.

 ## Agent-Scheduler protocol details